YNAB Alternatives: 7 Simpler or Cheaper Options (2026)

 To budget daily, subtract your fixed monthly costs from your take-home pay, divide what remains by the number of days in your pay cycle, and use that number as your daily spending limit.

-"What can I spend today?" is the most useful money question you can ask - and most people cannot answer it accurately.
+"What can I spend today?" is the most useful money question you can ask, and most people cannot answer it accurately.

 A daily budget calculator turns your monthly income into a daily spending limit by subtracting fixed costs and dividing the remainder by the days in your pay cycle.